techandy42/bug_in_the_code_stack/README.md

 - `notebooks/bug_in_the_code_stack_experiment_litellm_anthropic_claude3.ipynb` contains Colab notebook for running the experiment on Claude 3 Opus w/t LiteLLM.
 - `notebooks/bug_in_the_code_stack_experiment_litellm_cohere_commandr.ipynb` contains Colab notebook for running the experiment on Command-R+ w/t LiteLLM.
 - `notebooks/bug_in_the_code_stack_experiment_litellm_meta_llama3.ipynb` contains Colab notebook for running the experiment on Llama3 70B w/t LiteLLM.
+- `notebooks/bug_in_the_code_stack_experiment_mistral_codestral.ipynb` contains Colab notebook for running the experiment on Mistral Codestral w/t LiteLLM
+- `notebooks/bug_in_the_code_stack_experiment_qwen_codeqwen_local.ipynb` contains Colab notebook for running the experiment on CodeQwen1.5 locally.
+Make sure to run this on Colab with A100 GPU.
 - `notebooks/bug_in_the_code_stack_experiment_genai_gemini10.py` contains Python script for running the experiment on Gemini-1.0-Pro w/t Generative AI package.
 Make sure to run this locally (doesn't work on Colab).
+- `notebooks/bics_helper_result_graphs.ipynb` contains helper functions to create beautiful graphs.
+- `notebooks/bics_result_analysis_graphs.ipynb` contains code to analyze the properties of codegen-focused models compared to larger, general-purpose models.

 ### Dataset